0xSero/partisia-docs/docs/dictionary.md

 The smallest amount of information which can change the state of the blockchain Read more [here](transactions.md)

 #### WASM
-Abreviation for WebAssembly, a binary code format which is used for the smart contracts deployed at PBC.
+Abbreviation for WebAssembly, a binary code format which is used for the smart contracts deployed at PBC.